 Fitness Area

-Parkour, street fitness and outdoor gym equipment can be found near to the skate park, close to the tennis centre, and this is free to use!
+Parkour, street fitness and outdoor gym equipment can be found near to the skate park and tennis centre.
 This area includes a variety of kit to exercise the whole body, aimed at teenagers and adults.

 Children’s Play Area